 - Sixty percent of each day is devoted to general studies and 40% to Judaic studies.

 - A customized track for new students enrolling in Grade 6 makes entrance possible for students with little to no foundation in Hebrew and Judaic studies.

 - Honors math programs in Middle School, with Algebra II offered in Grade 8

 - Teams: Baseball (Boys); Basketball; Cross Country; Lacrosse; Soccer; Softball (Girls); Track & Field

 - Opponents: Jemicy School, The Odyssey School, St. Paul's School, Beth Tfiloh, Waldorf School of Baltimore, Oldfields School, Cambridge School, Gerstell Academy

 - Of our Grade 8 graduates, 70% enter private and 30% enter public high schools.

-- The top ten high school destinations for KSDS graduates from 2005 to 2009 were: The Park School, McDonogh, The Gilman School, Baltimore City College High School, Carver High School for the Arts, Shoshana S. Cardin, Friends, Baltimore Polytechnic, Roland Park Country School and Beth Tfiloh.
+- Top high school destinations for KSDS graduates include: The Park School, McDonogh, The Gilman School, Baltimore City College High School, Carver High School for the Arts, Shoshana S. Cardin, Friends, Baltimore Polytechnic, Roland Park Country School and Beth Tfiloh.